zekaryas1/notes/docs/Frameworks/React/More on React.md

 - `useActionState` to track the state of the form such as pending, action responses(messages).
 	- [useActionState – React](https://react.dev/reference/react/useActionState) is a Hook that allows you to update state based on the result of a form action.
-- alternate to using the pending state from `useActionState` we can also use `useFormStatus` for showing loading state
+- Alternate to using the pending state from `useActionState` we can also use `useFormStatus` for showing loading state
-	- [useFormStatus – React](https://react.dev/reference/react-dom/hooks/useFormStatus) is a Hook that gives you status information of the last form submission.
+	- [useFormStatus – React](https://react.dev/reference/react-dom/hooks/useFormStatus) is a Hook that gives you, status information of the last form submission.
 	- `useFormStatus` is a client side hook thus you need to separate it to a new file and use `use client`
-	- `useFormStatus` needs to have a parent form and can not be placed along side a form.
+	- `useFormStatus` needs to have a parent form and cannot be placed along side a form.

 ```jsx
 "use client";